La La Land: Box office

-La La Land grossed $151.1 million in the United States and Canada, and $320.9 million in other territories, for a worldwide total of $472 million, against a production budget of $30 million.
+La La Land grossed $151.1 million in the United States and Canada, and $353.5 million in other territories, for a worldwide total of $504.6 million, against a production budget of $30 million.
 Deadline Hollywood calculated the net profit of the film to be $68.25 million, when factoring together all expenses and revenues for the film, making it one of the top 20 most profitable releases of 2016.
-This is Ryan Gosling's second highest-grossing film, as it was displaced by Barbie in 2023.
+This is Gosling's third highest-grossing film, surpassed in 2023 by Barbie and in 2026 by Project Hail Mary.

 La La Land began its theatrical release with a limited release in five theaters in Los Angeles and New York City on December 9.
 It made $881,107 in its opening weekend, giving the film a per-theater average of $176,221, the best average of the year.
 In its second week of limited release, the film expanded to 200 theaters and grossed $4.1 million, finishing seventh at the box-office.
 It was an increase of 366% from the previous week and good for a per-theater of $20,510.
 The following week, the film had its wide expansion to 734 theaters, grossing $5.8 million for the weekend (including $4 million on Christmas Day and $9.2 million over the four days), and finishing eighth at the box-office.
 On January 6, 2017, the weekend of the Golden Globes, the film expanded to 1,515 theaters and grossed $10 million over the weekend, finishing fifth at the box-office.
 In its sixth week of release, the film grossed $14.5 million (a total of $16.9 million over the four-day weekend for Martin Luther King Jr. Day), finishing second at the box-office behind Hidden Figures.
 After receiving its 14 Oscar nominations, the film expanded to 3,136 theaters on January 27, 2017 (an increase of 1,271 from the week before) and grossed $12.1 million (up 43% from its previous week's $8.4 million).
 During the weekend of February 24–26 (the weekend of the Academy Awards) the film grossed $4.6 million, exactly the same amount it grossed the previous weekend.
 The next week, following its six Oscar wins, the film grossed $3 million.